abinit/abinit/doc/guide/new_user.md

   * Parallelisation variables, [[varset:paral]]
   * Density Functional Perturbation Theory variables, [[varset:dfpt]]

-A set of examples aimed at guiding the beginner is available in the [[lesson:index|tutorials]].
+A set of examples aimed at guiding the beginner is available in the [[tutorial:index|tutorials]].

 Other test cases (more than 800 input files) can be found in the ~abinit/test subdirectories, e.g. "fast", the "vX" series (v1, v2, ... v67mbpt, v7, v8),